jrgleason/psql-getting-started/labs/basic_constraints.md

     >INSERT 0 1

-1. finally we will look at the `UNIQUE` constraint.
+1. Finally we will look at the `UNIQUE` constraint.
 This constraint ensures that the value is only in the table once.

         ALTER TABLE CONSTRAINTS.TEST_CHECK ADD CONSTRAINT MUST_BE_UNIQUE UNIQUE (NOPE, YUP);